I originally wrote and posted this review back in 1996. I think it’s time for a tune-up, don’t you?

-The Original Green Goblin only appeared as Spider-Man's main adversary in 13 issues total.
+The original Green Goblin only appeared as Spider-Man's main adversary in 13 issues total.
 These 13 can be divided up into 4 major story arcs.
-The first arc dealt with the mystery of the Goblin and climaxed in Amazing Spider-Man #39-40.
-The third appearance was the famous "Comics-Codeless" drug issues in Amazing #96-98.
-The fourth appearance was the death of Gwen Stacy in Amazing #121-122.
+The first dealt with the mystery of the Goblin and climaxed in Amazing Spider-Man #39, August 1966 and Amazing Spider-Man #40, September 1966.
+The third appearance was the famous "Comics-Codeless" drug issues in ASM #96, May 1971, ASM #97, June 1971 and ASM #98, July 1971.
+The fourth appearance was the death of Gwen Stacy in ASM #121, June 1973 and ASM #122, July 1973.
 And the second appearance was....err... well, this one.
 The Spectacular Spider-Man #2.
-Not the Spectacular Spider-Man comic book that still appears today but something a little bit different.
+Not the Spectacular Spider-Man comic book but something a little bit different.

-Back in 1968, when only one Spider-Man comic came out each month (hard as that is to believe) and no comic book shops existed, Marvel decided to try to branch out to the magazine racks with a new quarterly publication.
-Dubbed "The Spectacular Spider-Man", it was a magazine-sized, square-bound book selling for the, at that time, exorbitant price of 35 cents.
-(Ten cents more than Annuals, for goshsakes!)
-The first issue was 62 pages of story in black and white.
-The second issue was 58 pages of story in color.
+Back in 1968, when only one Spider-Man comic came out each month (hard as that is to believe) and no comic book shops existed, Marvel decided to branch out to the magazine racks with a new quarterly publication.
+Dubbed "The Spectacular Spider-Man," it was a magazine-sized, square-bound book selling for the, at the time, exorbitant price of 35 cents.
+(Ten cents more than the Annuals!)
+The first issue was 62 pages of story in black and white (Spectacular Spider-Man Magazine #1 (Story 1) and Spectacular Spider-Man Magazine #1 (Story 2)).
+The second issue, this issue, was 58 pages of story in color.
 The third issue...well, the third issue never came out.

-So, let's look at this magazine's swan song.
-Appearing at the time of Amazing Spider-Man #66 (which, by the way, contained a cameo appearance of Norman donning the Goblin outfit that still has continuity buffs pulling their hair out trying to fit that scene into this storyline) and sporting a wonderful John Romita painted cover (and interior art), here is the Green Goblin's first appearance since losing the memory of his identity in Amazing #40.
+So, let's look at the magazine's swan song.
+Appearing at the time of Amazing Spider-Man #66, November 1968 and sporting a wonderful John Romita painted cover (and interior art), here is the Green Goblin's first appearance since losing the memory of his identity in Amazing #40.

-(By the way, Mark Waid, in Avengers: No Road Home #4, May 2019 calls this issue "the most suspenseful Silver Age Marvel story of all."
-Let's see if we agree.)
+And, by the way, Mark Waid, in Avengers: No Road Home #4, May 2019 calls this issue "the most suspenseful Silver Age Marvel story of all."
+Let's see if we agree.

 |Reprinted In:||Amazing Spider-Man (Vol. 1) Annual #9|